Astro MAX

 Astro MAX was a personal video recorder (PVR) service for Astro launched in July 2006.
-It marked the first PVR system ever to be introduced in Malaysia, though LG's PVR-integrated Time Machine TV introduced later that year.
-Its successor is the Astro B.yond PVR.
+It marked the first PVR system ever to be introduced in Malaysia, although LG's PVR-integrated Time Machine TV was introduced later that year.
+Its successor was the Astro B.yond PVR.

 Technical information

 Astro MAX came to light in July 2006 as a combined digital satellite receiver/decoder and personal video recorder (PVR), as well as a rival for the upcoming LG's television integrated with a similar digital video recorder, the Time Machine TV.
 It allowed recording, pausing and instantly rewinding live TV, as well as a 30-second skip.
-The unit also had a 30-minute buffer which constantly records the currently watched program.
-Full integration with Astro's electronic programme guide enabled easy selection of programmes to be recorded.
+The unit also had a 30-minute buffer which constantly recorded the currently watched program.
+Full integration with Astro's electronic programme guide enabled selections of programmes to be recorded.
 Additional features included the ability to record all audio tracks and all subtitle tracks on multiple language programming.
 Copies of programmes recorded would also be transferred to DVD or VHS tape.
 The system performed these functions using an internal hard drive inside the Astro MAX set top box.
-Programming was recorded without converting the DVB-S-compliant MPEG2 digital satellite stream, as such the recorded video is the same high quality as the broadcast feed.
+Programming was recorded without converting the DVB-S-compliant MPEG2 digital satellite stream, so that the recorded video is the same quality as the broadcast feed.

 The Astro MAX system was similar to TiVo.
 It was equipped with twin digital satellite tuners which allowed the recording of one programme while viewing another.
-However, the system was not be able to allow recording of two channels and programmes at the same time.
+However, the system was not able to allow recording of two channels and programmes at the same time.

 There was no service fee for the use of the Astro MAX system.